klavins/yase/tutorials/intro.md

 Anti-Aliasing
 ===

 The raw sawtooth waveform we are using does not sound great.
 One reason is that sampling it at 44100 Hz produces artifacts due to aliasing.
 These can be heard as a faint buzz.
 There are a variety of ways to fix this in Yase.
 One is to build the sawtooth wave from sine waves.
 Another is to soften the waveform.
 These each have their pros and cons.
 Here, we'll wrap an [AntiAlias](classyase_1_1_anti_alias.html) module around the sawtooth module.
-It samples the sawtooth at twice the normal sample rate, so 88200 Hz, and then applies a low pass filter to cutt off frequencies lower than 22050 Hz.
+It samples the sawtooth at twice the normal sample rate, so 88200 Hz, and then applies a low pass filter to cut off frequencies lower than 22050 Hz.
 The module then downsamples back to 44100 Hz.
 Thus, frequencies that would have reflected off of the 22050 Nyquist sampling rate to produce a buzz are now significantly attenuated.
 The result is a noticable improvement.
-Using this module is a sample as replacing the *saw* declartion with
+Using this module is as simple as replacing the *saw* declartion with

 ```cpp
 Saw raw("raw");